A Self-Evolving Agentic Framework for Metasurface Inverse Design: Introduction

 Addressing that limitation requires a workflow that can keep and reuse what worked on earlier tasks.
-In this work, drawing on the bi-level view of \gls{mce} \cite{yeMetaContextEngineering2026}, we evolve context-level artifacts rather than model weights.
-The learned object is a set of explicit skill files revised from rollout feedback.
-This keeps adaptation outside the base model and avoids the data demands and forgetting risks associated with fine-tuning \cite{fangComprehensiveSurveySelfEvolving2025, gaoSurveySelfEvolvingAgents2025, luoEmpiricalStudyCatastrophic2025}.
-A separate deterministic evaluator scores each candidate with physical simulation rather than model self-assessment, so the model, the solver, and the scoring rule remain fixed throughout the study \cite{openai_harness_2025, schmid_agent_harness_2026}.
-We therefore ask two concrete questions: whether context-level skill evolution improves task success and search efficiency in physics-based metasurface inverse design, and whether the resulting guidance transfers at all to held-out task families.
-To our knowledge, this is the first study to examine context-level skill evolution in agentic metasurface inverse-design workflows.
+In this work, we evolve a set of explicit, human-readable skill files rather than model weights, revising them from per-task feedback.
+This follows the bi-level view of \gls{mce} \cite{yeMetaContextEngineering2026}, in which an outer loop revises the textual guidance used by an inner task-solving agent (an \gls{llm} that writes and runs code toward a goal).
+This keeps adaptation outside the base model, in line with recent agent frameworks that improve by updating their prompts and memory rather than through gradient updates \cite{fangComprehensiveSurveySelfEvolving2025, gaoSurveySelfEvolvingAgents2025, heEvoTestEvolutionaryTestTime2026, zhangAgenticContextEngineering2025}, and avoids the data demands and forgetting risks associated with fine-tuning \cite{luoEmpiricalStudyCatastrophic2025}.
+A separate deterministic evaluator scores each candidate with physical simulation rather than model self-assessment, so the base model, the solver, and the scoring rule remain fixed throughout the study \cite{openai_harness_2025, schmid_agent_harness_2026}.
+We therefore ask two concrete questions: whether skill evolution improves task success and search efficiency in physics-based metasurface inverse design, and whether the resulting guidance transfers to new-type task families, that is, task types not seen during skill development.
+To our knowledge, this is the first study to examine the evolution of skills in agentic metasurface inverse-design workflows.

 Section~\ref{sec:agentic-methods} defines the framework and evaluation protocol.
 Section~\ref{sec:agentic-experiments} reports the experimental results on task success, efficiency, error patterns, agent behavior, cost, and transfer.
 Section~\ref{sec:agentic-discussion} discusses the implications and limits of the current framework.